CarlosMartinez-USDA/Brill-XSLT-Transform/F:\ISD-APPS-PubData\Brill/Brill XSLT Transformation.md

 Brill's metadata had four issues that rendered invalid XML result documents and invalid archival copies of the source document.

-### Corrections Summary
+## Customizations
+1. Included an
-1. Included an output statement from the brill.xsl file in order to correct the public-id and system-id provided in the original files sent from the publisher.
-The files initially were invalid and the transfomration corrects this by using the name attribute "archive-original" and listing utput to correct public-id and system-id.
+2. Included an output statement from the brill.xsl file in order to correct the public-id and system-id provided in the original files sent from the publisher.

 #### *Output Statement:*
     <xsl:output version="1.0" encoding="UTF-8" name="archive-original" method="xml" indent="yes"